-"Trust Allocated Account"-The allocated Bullion account of the Trust established with the Custodian by the Allocated Account Agreement.
-The Trust Allocated Account is used to hold the Bullion deposited with the Trust in allocated form (i.e., as individually identified bars of gold and silver and plates and ingots of platinum and palladium).
+"Trust Allocated Account"-The allocated silver account of the Trust established with the Custodian by the Allocated Account Agreement.
+The Trust Allocated Account is used to hold the silver deposited with the Trust in allocated form (i.e., as individually identified bars of silver).